 At Rubber Stamp Tapestry, we love to see all the wonderful techniques our customers are using to create beautiful cards and designs.
 Below are some of the “best practice” tips we have compiled over the years.
 With these simple instructions, you will quickly be on your way to stamping your own one-of-a-kind crafting project.

-Put a pad of paper, a magazine, or a mouse pad underneath your stamping project.
-This creates a cushioned base and makes for even better impressions.
+Put a pad of paper, a magazine, or a mouse pad underneath your stamping project, creating a cushioned base and makes for even better impressions.
 Our stamps are mounted with cushion so it extremely important.

 Lightly tap the stamp as you rotate it onto the ink pad.
 Apply ink only to the flat surface of the image and not deep within all the crevices.
 Too much ink will prevent your artwork from having crisp edges.

 It is a good idea to test your stamp and your ink on a scrap piece of paper before stamping on your project.
 In testing you can determine how much pressure you need and if you need to draw any additional placement lines on your stamps to help you in stamping.